WPManageNinja/wp-payment-form/readme.txt

 With easy to use and standard payment forms, customers can pay you in less than a minute without going to another page.

 == SCA READY for EUROPE ==
 Strong Customer Authentication (SCA), a new rule coming into effect on September 14, 2019, as part of PSD2 regulation in Europe, will require changes to how your European customers authenticate online payments.
-WPPayForm is compeltely compitable with SCA.
+WPPayForm is completely compilable with SCA.

 == Create a form and accept payment via Stripe Checkout == [youtube https://www.youtube.com/watch?v=8ILI2DMc05M&list=PLXpD0vT4thWF9UVybzSnhQJujKzd54rgH&index=6]